 Related Read: What Products Can You Use To Dissolve Latex Paint?

-Pour a bit of the acetone-based nail polish remover on the affected spot.
-Then use a clean cloth to massage the acetone into the fabric.
-Leave the spot for a few minutes, then wash and properly rinse the cloth.
+- Pour the acetone over the affected spot, and use a clean cloth to massage the acetone into the fabric.

-If you want to remove paint from a sensitive fabric, dilute the acetone-based nail polish remover first.
-Mix equal parts of acetone and water in a container.
-Then use the solution on the fabric.
-If the stain doesn’t come off, increase the concentration of the acetone-based nail polish remover in the container.
+To strip paint from sensitive fabric, dilute the acetone with water first.
+Mix equal parts (ratio 1:1) of acetone and water in a container, and use the mixture on the fabric.
+If the color doesn’t come off, increase the amount of acetone in the mixture.